slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Personality is malleable, in fact it’s so malleable we often don’t realize we’re forging a new one.
 - Effort and reward have a linear relationship when the action is mindless and simple.
 Effort and reward have a diminishing returns relationship when the action is complex and multivariate.
 But when the action becomes purely psychological—an experience that exists solely within our own consciousness—the relationship between effort and reward becomes inverted. desiring a positive experience is itself a negative experience; accepting a negative experience is a positive experience.
 - See your life as a series of “hotspots.”
 Every day you invest your time, energy, and attention into seven hotspots: mind, body, emotions, career, finances, relationships, and fun.
 See your hotspots as a portfolio to make sure you don’t overinvest in some areas and underinvest in others.
 Annual review: GOOD + BAD: Health & Fitness, Business & Career, Finances, relationships, personal growth
 - Shut off all work and electronics at least 2 hours before you want to go to sleep, sit down with a pen and a notepad and write down everything that you need to achieve the following day in order of importance. write 1000 words every morning before you do anything else.
 Learn how to say no, or not to say yes.
 One new thing: learn at least one new thing everyday.
 Read, watch a documentary, look around, observe, engage in a conversation.
-Be creative: Creativity conquers jealousy, envy, self-pity.
-It conquers worry.
+Be creative: Creativity conquers jealousy, envy, self-pity and worry.
 - 52 approaches in a year is more than most men make in a lifetime.
 Consistency is everything.
 - e.g. water, blueberries, green tea, avocados, leafy green vegetables, fatty fish, water, dark chocolate, flax seeds and nuts
-> *'First we form habits.
-Then they form us.' -- Jim Rohn*
-- what pays off is consistency. not going viral.
 - it isn't 10k hours that creates outliers, it's 10k iterations. -- Naval Ravikant*
 - you are teh combination of your habits and the people who spend the most time with. -- Naval Ravikant*
 - I probably read 1-2 hours a day, and that puts me in the top 0,00001%. -- Naval Ravikant*
 - try to break a bad habit and form a good one every 6 months . -- Naval Ravikant*
-- be patient. it takes 10 years to build a career in anything. -- Naval Ravikant*
 - you do not raise to the level of your goals, you fall to the level of your systems.
-- karma is just you, repeating your patterns, virtues, and flaws until you finally get what you deserve. -- Naval Ravikant*
+> *'Karma is just you, repeating your patterns, virtues, and flaws until you finally get what you deserve.' -- Naval Ravikant*
-- at any given time, i'm either trying to pick up a good habit or discard previous bad habit. -- Naval Ravikant*
-- all the benifits in life come from compound interest - relationship, money, habits - anything of importance.  -- Naval Ravikant*
+> *'All the benefits in life come from compound interest - relationship, money, habits - anything of importance.' -- Naval Ravikant*
-- habits are compound interest in real life.
 -->

 > *'We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.' -- Will Durant*

 > *'At any given time, I'm either trying to pick up a good habit or discard a previous bad habit.*' -- Naval Ravikant*

+We are essentially our habits.
 Habits are systems.
-We are essentially our habits.
+Habits are compound interest in real life.

 Consistency doesn’t come from effort, it comes from showing up.
 Long term thinking and discipline will guarantee you an easier life.

 > *'The purpose of a habit is to remove that action from self-negotiation.
 You no longer expend energy deciding whether to do it.
 You just do it.' -- Kevin Kelly*

+> *'At any given time, i'm either trying to pick up a good habit or discard previous bad habit.' -- Naval Ravikant*

 > *'Continuous effort, not strength or intelligence, is the key to unlocking our potential.' -- Winston Churchill*